chus73/MyCV/README.md

 # 💫 About Me:
-My name is Jesús, and I'm working as a  Data Solution Architect at Avande Spain. <br>I am very curious by nature, love science in general, and am passionate about learning and understanding how things work.
+My name is Jesús, and I'm working as a  Data Solution Architect at Avanade Spain.

+<br>I am very curious by nature, love science in general, and am passionate about learning and understanding how things work.
 Because of this, since I was a child, I have dreamed of being an engineer and being able to create elements that would help others.
-Computers and electronics have been a part of me since childhood. <br>Although I have worked in other fields, I have always managed to incorporate the concepts of database management systems to help optimize processes.
-Because let's be honest, everything in this world is data or has the potential to be data. <br>I am currently working as a Data Solution Architect specializing in Azure and have completed my Master's degree in Data Science. <br>Finally, one of my favorite phrases: "If it can't be measured, it can't be improved".
+Computers and electronics have been a part of me since childhood.

+<br>Although I have worked in other fields, I have always managed to incorporate the concepts of database management systems to help optimize processes.
+Because let's be honest, everything in this world is data or has the potential to be data.

+<br>I am currently working as a Data Solution Architect specializing in Azure and have completed my Master's degree in Data Science.

+<br>Finally, one of my favorite phrases: "If it can't be measured, it can't be improved".

 ## 🌐 Socials: